-Kenneth D. Tuchman, 51, founded our predecessor company in 1982 and has served as the Chairman of the Board since our formation in 1994.
+Kenneth D. Tuchman, 52, founded our predecessor company in 1982 and has served as the Chairman of the Board since our formation in 1994.
 Mr. Tuchman's one-year term as a director will expire at the next annual meeting of stockholders.
 Mr. Tuchman served as our President and CEO from our inception until October 1999.
 In March 2001, Mr. Tuchman resumed the position of CEO.
 As our founder and a pioneer in the business process outsourcing industry, Mr. Tuchman possesses skills and experience that make him an essential member of our Board.

-James E. Barlett, 67, was elected to our Board in February 2000 and has served as Vice Chairman of the Board since October 2001.
+James E. Barlett, 68, was elected to our Board in February 2000 and has served as Vice Chairman of the Board since October 2001.
 Mr. Barlett's one-year term as a director will expire at the next annual meeting of stockholders.
 Before joining us as Vice Chairman, Mr. Barlett served as the President and Chief Executive Officer of Galileo International, Inc. (now part of Travelport Limited), a provider of electronic global distribution services for the travel industry, from 1994 to 2001, and in addition was elected to be Chairman of Galileo in 1997, a position in which he served until leaving in 2001.
 Prior to joining Galileo, Mr. Barlett served as Executive Vice President of Worldwide Operations and Systems for MasterCard International Corporation, a New York Stock Exchange listed global provider of transaction processing and consulting services, where he was also a member of the MasterCard International Operations Committee.
-Other positions previously held by Mr. Barlett were

-Executive Vice President of Operations for NBD Bancorp (now part of Bank One Corporation), a New York Stock Exchange listed financial services company, and Vice Chairman of Cirrus, Inc. (part of MasterCard and an early developer of global ATM services).
+Other positions previously held by Mr. Barlett were Executive Vice President of Operations for NBD Bancorp (now part of Bank One Corporation), a New York Stock Exchange listed financial services company, and Vice Chairman of Cirrus, Inc. (part of MasterCard and an early developer of global ATM services).
 Mr. Barlett was also a partner with Touche Ross & Co., currently known as Deloitte & Touche LLP, a registered public accounting firm.
-Mr. Barlett currently serves on the Board of Directors of Celanese Corporation, a New York Stock exchange listed producer of specialty and intermediate chemical products, and served on the Board of Directors of Korn Ferry International, a New York Stock Exchange listed provider of executive search and placement services, from 1999 until 2009.
-We believe that Mr. Barlett's extensive and varied business career, including his domestic and international experience, his leadership roles in publicly held companies and his service as Chairman and CEO of an international travel process solutions company bring the necessary and desired skills and leadership for his valuable service to our Board.
+Mr. Barlett currently services on the Board of Directors of Celanese Corporation, a New York Stock exchange listed producer of specialty and intermediate chemical products, and served on the Board of Directors of Korn Ferry International, a New York Stock Exchange listed provider of executive search and placement services, from 1999 until 2009.
+Mr. Barlett's re-election as a director.
+We believe that Mr. Barlett's extensive and varied business career, including his domestic and international experience, his leadership for his valuable service to our Board.